 Sunday will once again come!

-If you are sober and able, a short float down stream may be in the plans.
+If you are sober and able, a short floats down stream may be in the best plan.
 Lunch will be served in camp, with camp clean up and break down to follow.
 Packing the truck is always easier "with a little help from our friends."
 Don't forget the post party.
 You get the famous group photo, claim all of your lost goods, plus the opportunity to relive all the good old times.